zavoloklom/dnd-flavored-markdown/content/en.md

 _14 Lothviel (April), Thursday_

 - **Maria dies in the catacombs** if she has not been rescued.
-- Gaston may approach the heroes, asking them to escort him into the catacombs.
+- Gaston may approach the party, asking them to escort him into the catacombs.
 - By evening, volunteers find signs of a struggle at the old well and inform Hurgkhan.
 - On learning about the spiders, Hurgkhan musters a guard squad and descends into the catacombs.
 The guard assaults the tunnels and destroys the spiders.
 Of the entire squad, only Günter returns.